ngx-metaui/rules/packages/metaui/docs/architecture.md

 you want as long you can have one file at the end like `user-rules.ts` that exports everything so it can be imported and used in the app module.
 The rest is standard cli's project.

-Everytime you change rules, you just run a OSS compiler.
+Everytime you change rules, you need to run a OSS compiler on it.

-_You can see how its used in the packages.json_
+_Here's how it's used in the packages.json_

 ```
 java -jar lib/meta-ui-parser.jar --gen --user ./packages/metaui/src/core ./modules/metaui-evolution/src/app/rules